vibhor-pandey/react-native-checkbox/README.md

 ## Properties:

-1) borderColor: To set the border color of Box
+a) borderColor: To set the border color of Box
-2) imageURI: The path of Image that is used
+b) imageURI: The path of Image that is used
-3) onPress: To set an event on Click
+c) onPress: To set an event on Click
-4) label: To set the label for Checkbox
+d) label: To set the label for Checkbox
-5) labelStyle: Style of label text
+e) labelStyle: Style of label text

 # react-native-checkbox